Dukisden/Bannerlord-mod-collection/README.md

 # Duki's Bannerlord mods

 ## Partial Tourney Reward
-- Toggleable On/Off
+- Toggleable On/Off (default is OFF)

 In tournament, you now receives a small gold reward when losing, based on what round you reached.

 ## Preserve Companions
-- Toggleable On/Off
+- Toggleable On/Off (default is ON)

 When a companion dies, a prompt will ask you if you want to honor the companion by making them a member of your clan.
 If you chose yes, the dead companion will appear on your clan encyclopedia as a dead member.

 ## Type Damage Modifiers
-- Toggleable On/Off
+- Toggleable On/Off (default is OFF)

 Sligthly increases Blunt damage against armor.
 Slightly decreases Cut damage against armor.